 The proposed project does not include any request for exception to any standard in the RSS.
-Access to the winery is proposed via a new, 20-foot wide driveway to replace the existing access driveway on the north side of the site.
-Except during construction of the left-turn lane, during which time the encroachment permit would require that at least one lane remain open under typical traffic control measures, no existing roadways would be closed so as to constrain or preclude travel by emergency vehicles needing access to the site or surrounding properties.
+Access to the winery is proposed via a new, 20-foot wide driveway on the south side of the site to replace rather than the existing access driveway on the north side of the site.
+Except during construction of the left-turn lane, during which time the encroachment permit would require that at least one lane remain open under typical traffic control measures During construction of the project, no existing roadways would be closed so as to constrain or preclude travel by emergency vehicles needing access to the site or surrounding properties.
 The new, 20-foot wide driveway with shoulders would meet the minimum standards for a "common drive" as defined in Section 14 of the RSS and would allow large emergency response vehicles sufficient width to use the driveway to respond to emergencies at the site.
 The traffic study notes that proposed on-site circulation would be adequate for large commercial trucks, as well (27).
+Immediately off-site at the project site frontage, no improvements are proposed with the project, as analysis in the traffic study concluded that the warrant for installing a left turn lane in Conn Creek Road/State Route 128 at the proposed winery access driveway was not met (31).
+Due to the location of the project site in the Local Responsibility Area, the project site is not subject to any updates to statewide fire safe regulations (FSR).
+Still, though the project would not be regulated by the FSR, the existing 20-foot width of the winery access driveway from Conn Creek Road/State Route 128 would be compliant with the Napa County RSS.
+With the new paved driveway and the existing gravel road retained for secondary site access near the northern property line, emergency ingress and egress for the facility would comply with the minimum design requirements for commercial access within the State Responsibility Area ir Very High Fire Severity Hazard Zone.

-The project as proposed includes a left-turn lane in the Conn Creek Road/State Route 128 right-of-way, which will allow vehicles entering the winery driveway a sheltered location to wait and queue safely outside of the flow of traffic in the through lane.
-With the proposed leftturn lane, adequate sight distance at the Conn Creek Road/State Route 128 approach to the winery access driveway, and adequate road widths on-site to accommodate large vehicle movements, the potential for the project to create a hazard or impair emergency vehicle response would be less than significant.
+The project as proposed includes a left turn lane in the Conn Creek Road/State Route 128 right of way, which will allow vehicles entering the winery driveway a sheltered location to wait and queue safely outside of the flow of traffic in the through lane.
+With the proposed left-turn lane, adequate sight distance at the Conn Creek Road/State Route 128 approach to the winery access driveway, and adequate road widths on-site to accommodate large vehicle movements, the potential for the project to create a hazard or impair emergency vehicle response would be less than significant.

 e.
-The requested use permit includes paving and striping for up to 75 parking stalls for employee and visitor vehicles on the property.
-These new parking facilities would have less than significant environmental impacts to water and water quality.
+The requested use permit includes paving and striping for up to 75 94 parking stalls for employee and visitor vehicles on the property.
+These new parking facilities would have less than significant environmental impacts to water and water guality.